SuryaKumarIndurthy/Car-prices-prediction-with-ML/README.md

-# Car-prices-prediction-with-ML
+# Car Price Prediction with Machine Learning using PyTorch

-Car Price Prediction with Machine Learning using PyTorch This project demonstrates how to predict car prices using a regression model built with PyTorch.
+This project demonstrates how to predict car prices using a regression model built with PyTorch.
 It includes preprocessing of real-world car data, exploratory data analysis (EDA), feature engineering, model training, and result visualization.

 📊 Insights from Data Analysis